venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 - After the deployment is complete, click 'Go to resource group'.
 - You'll see all the resources deployed in the resource group.
 - Click on the newly deployed Synapse workspace.
-- Click on link 'Open' inside the box labelled as 'Open Synapse Studio'.
+- Click on the link 'Open' inside the box labelled as 'Open Synapse Studio'.
-- Click on 'Log into Github' after workspace is opened.
-Provide your credentials for the github account holding the forked out repository.
+- Click on 'Log into Github' after the workspace is opened.
+Provide your credentials for the github account holding the forked-out repository.
-- After logging in into your github account, click on 'Notebook' icon in the left panel.
-A blade will appear from right side of the screen.
+- After logging to your GitHub account, click on 'Notebook' icon in the left panel.
+A blade will appear from the right side of the screen.
-- Make sure that 'main' branch is selected as 'Working branch' and click 'Save'.
+- Make sure that the 'main' branch is selected as 'Working branch' and click 'Save'.

 ![Start Workspace](https://github.com/nashahz/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/blob/main/images/Start_Workspace.gif)